-It is precisely these aforementioned EM instabilities which we expect to dominate transport in high- β , reactor-scale, tightaspect-ratio tokamaks such as STEP (Spherical Tokamak for Energy Production) [11].
+It is precisely these aforementioned electromagnetic instabilities which we expect to dominate transport in high- β , reactor-scale, tight-aspect-ratio tokamaks such as STEP (Spherical Tokamak for Energy Production) [10].
 To be economically competitive, ST power plant designs such as STEP require a high β , which further necessitates a high β' (the radial gradient of pressure) in a compact device.
 As a result, we also require sufficiently low turbulent transport in order to sustain these steep gradients and thus to maximise the self-driven bootstrap current and reduce the need for external current drive in a steady state device.
-In plasmas such as STEP where β and β' are sufficiently high, the curvature of the confining magnetic field and the plasma kinetic gradients can excite EM instabilities such as kinetic ballooning modes (KBMs) and microtearing modes (MTMs).
-The KBM is driven by electrons and ions at binormal-scales approaching the ion Larmor radius ($k_y \rho_i \lesssim 1$), propagates in the ion diamagnetic direction, and is closely related to the IBM of magnetohydrodynamics (MHD) [12].
+In plasmas such as STEP where β and β' are sufficiently high, the curvature of the confining magnetic field and the plasma kinetic gradients can excite electromagnetic instabilities such as kinetic ballooning modes (KBMs) and microtearing modes (MTMs).
+The KBM is driven by electrons and ions at binormalscales approaching the ion Larmor radius $(k_y \rho_i \lesssim 1)$, propagates in the ion diamagnetic direction, and is closely related to the ideal ballooning mode of magnetohydrodynamics (MHD) [11].
 MTMs excite radially localised current layers on rational surfaces, are primarily driven unstable by the electron temperature gradient, and propagate in the electron diamagnetic direction.
-They generate magnetic islands on rational surfaces that tear the confining equilibrium flux surfaces and enhance electron heat transport through magnetic field line stochasticisation [13-17].
-In devices where β exceeds a certain threshold value, EM instabilities can become the fastest growing instabilities in the system and the dominant sources of transport in the plasma core [18].
+They generate magnetic islands on rational surfaces that tear the confining equilibrium flux surfaces and enhance electron heat transport through magnetic field line stochasticisation [12-16].
+In devices where β exceeds a certain threshold value, electromagnetic instabilities can become the fastest growing instabilities in the system and the dominant sources of transport in the plasma core [17].